jeffhuang4704/vulasset/v54-migrate-partial-data-to-db-pod.md

 ```

 **Mechanism**
 A scheduler routine within the `lead Controller` will commence every XX minutes to execute the migration process.
 Migration will only proceed when all Controllers are operating on the same supported version (e.g., v5.4).
 Upon initiation, the routine will iterate through all existing scan reports in Consul, inserting them into the database pod, and subsequently deleting the corresponding key in Consul.

 **Performance**
 (1) Consul read performance (2) db-pod write performance.
 Use this to estimate the duration.

+Testing case: migration 10K scan report